-Given the high youth unemployment rate of 17.9% in relation to the unemployment rate of 10.4% (in 2017) there is a need that young people be employed as part of the local component that have to constitute such a project.
-As the young people may not have the skills, they have little to aspire to and employment is limited to entrance level jobs should they get employed.
+Given the high youth unemployment rate of 17.9% in relation to the unemployment rate of 10.4% (in 2017) there is a need that young people be employed as part of the local component that have to constitute such a

 Job reservation for youth is a mitigation measure to improve the social wellbeing of the community.
 The impact of employing youth was assessed as part of the impacts during the Construction Phase.
 The opportunity afforded to youth to work was assessed as positive.
 A subsequent impact is that families may start to hold youth in a position of higher esteem than previously.
-As this view changes positively family and community life will be touched and change positively in the long-term breaking the cycle of hopelessness of youth in the local and regional community.
+As this view changes positively family and community life will be touched and change positively in the long term breaking the cycle of hopelessness of youth in the local and regional community.